Regulatory Compliance Education & Resources

 Note - if a modification is a study personnel change, you will be required to modify the Investigator Form (IF) in Sinai Central.

 Ideate: For studies that have been approved in Ideate, modifications are required to be submitted in Ideate.

 Legacy Studies: These are studies that were originally approved by the IRB before the Ideate system was implemented.
-Continual renewals, modifications and amendments for legacy studies do not go through Ideate, instead they continue to utilize HRP FORMS and email firstname.lastname@example.org for submission.
+Continuation renewals, and modifications for legacy studies do not go through Ideate, instead they continue to utilize HRP FORMS and email firstname.lastname@example.org for submission.
 Refer to FORM HRP-213 for the specific submission requirements.

 Studies using an external IRB are required to submit all modifications and unanticipated problems to the external IRB of record.

 ISMMS PPHS Requirements: Refer to Requests to Rely (R2R) on an External IRB.

 All* research and sponsored projects, including industry sponsored clinical trials must submit an annual application (also referred to as a yearly renewal) to the GCO.
 The application must be submitted each year of the project.

 *Exceptions – BRANY Projects (BRANY CLASSIC studies or investigators utilizing BRANY services for contracting, budgeting and IRB) are not required to submit studies through InfoEd and therefore are exempt from the annual InfoEd submission requirements.
 Investigators using BRANY solely for IRB services are required to submit annual applications to GCO through InfoEd.

 The application in InfoEd should be created in tandem with the Ideate or Legacy submission to the IRB.

 The GCO will begin to review your application once: